IDENTITY DOMAINS CONCEPT LIST ABSTRACT CONCEPT LIST ABSTRACT CONCEPT LIST SERIALIZATION CONTENT MANAGEMENT

 The purpose of the 4D Composite Knowledge Graph is to layer structured spatio-temporal concepts onto the Reflexive Knowledge Graph,

-The 4D Composite Knowledge Graph integrates the capabilities of Reflexive Knowledge Graphs (entities, relationships, Composition (Whole/Part) and multi-level Classification) whith those of Compositionality (composite structures) resulting in the addition of the following key features:
+The 4D Composite Knowledge Graph integrates the capabilities of Reflexive Knowledge Graphs (entities, relationships, Holonymy Relation and multi-level instance of Entity) with those of Compositionality (composite structures) resulting in the addition of the following key features:

-1) Mereological Aggregate Composition relationships, providing dynamic locality to composition..
+1) Mereological Aggregate Holonymy relationships, providing dynamic locality to composition.

 Compositionality